adamchristley/CS-2500-BST-Tree/README.md

 # CS-2500-BST-Tree
 Initial experience working with BST Trees and creating traversal and other various features.
+Incredibly helpful exercise in tree functionality and manipulation.
+Added a wide variety of user commands from insertion to pre, in, and post order traversal features.
+Another incredibly fun assignment that I'd recommend to any looking to get a deeper understanding of coding structure/trees.